 Our hot dogs are also uncured, which means we don’t add nitrates or nitrites to preserve them.
 Instead, we use all-natural cultured celery powder and sea salt to cure our hot dogs.
 Curing draws moisture out of meat to extend its life and ward off bacteria.

-As mentioned, the quality of ingredients in hot dogs can vary pretty drastically, so be sure to read ingredient lists carefully, and note any alternate proteins, fillers, or artificial ingredients listed.
+As mentioned above, the quality of ingredients in hot dogs can vary pretty drastically.
+Therefore, you should read ingredient lists carefully, noting any alternate proteins, fillers, or artificial ingredients.
 You can find information about the quality of the product on the packaging label or through a brand’s website.

 How Are Hot Dogs Made?

-There are many steps to hot dog production.
-This is because hot dogs are not only seasoned and shaped, but also fully cooked by the time they hit shelves for consumers to purchase.
+There are many steps involved in hot dog production.
+Not only are hot dogs seasoned and shaped, but they are also fully cooked by the time they hit shelves for consumers to purchase.

-Here is the basic process to making hot dogs:
+Here is the basic process of making hot dogs: